IntentSoftware/docs/articles/how-to-guides/use-the-domain-designer/use-the-domain-designer.md

 ---
 # Use the Domain Designer

-This how-to will walk you through using the Domain Designer by working through an example where you will model conceptually how shapes can be drawn on a canvas.
+This how-to will walk you through using the Domain Designer by working through an example where you will model conceptually how `Shapes` can be drawn on a `Canvas`.
 Assuming you have the `Intent.Modelers.Domain` module installed, open up the `Domain` designer by clicking on `Domain` located left of the screen.

 ## Add new Classes